Ground Turkey Soup with Beans & Spinach (20 minutes!)

 - Have a stocked pantry — this recipe depends on it.

-I made this healthy soup recipe using all ingredients I keep regularly stocked in my pantry.
-The first time.
-The second time I made it, Ben had to make a grocery store run to restock.
+I make this healthy soup recipe using all ingredients I keep regularly stocked in my pantry.

 Here’s what I keep in my stocked pantry/fridge/freezer to make recipes like these:

-- KRAFT Grated Parmesan Cheese (100% grated Parmesan in those containers!)
+- Grated Parmesan Cheese (100% grated Parmesan in those containers!)

 - Cans of beans — this recipe uses great Northern but I typically keep black beans and chickpeas stocked as well.